Acupuncture effective on many points

 Tai Chi and Qi Gong

-Often these forms of movement are mentioned in the same breath.
-Logical, because they resemble each other: slow, attentive movements, balancing from one leg to the other, with sometimes a pushing or thrusting movement.
+These forms of movement are often mentioned in the same breath.
+It makes sense, as they resemble each other: slow, mindful movements, balancing from one leg to the other, sometimes with a pushing or jolting motion.
 Or suddenly a quick turn.
 Everyone is familiar with the image of a group of people practicing Tai Chi or Qi Gong in a park.

 Everything is always in motion.
-That is one of the principles of Traditional Chinese Medicine.
+This is one of the fundamental principles of Traditional Chinese Medicine.
 Movement means flow, and when energy can flow, it brings health and well-being.
-Moving according to Tai Chi and Qi Gong means that you will work very consciously with those energy flows in your body.
-This way, you can nourish your energy, set it in motion and in balance, and ultimately utilize it better.
+Movement according to Tai Chi and Qi Gong means that you consciously work with those energy flows in your body.
+This way, you can nourish your energy, bring it into motion and balance, and ultimately utilize it better.

-Although Tai Chi and Qi Gong look similar on the outside, they have different backgrounds.
+Although Tai Chi and Qi Gong appear similar, they have different backgrounds.
 The practice is also different.
 Qi Gong exercises are often said to have simpler movements.

 What is Tai Chi?

-Tai Chi originated from Qi Gong and evolved into a martial art.
-You can still see this in some movements.
-It seems as if the practitioners are deflecting or redirecting an attack.
-Not defending with weapons, but defending with the power of energy.
+Tai Chi originated from Qi Gong and developed into a martial art.
+You can still see this in some of the movements.
+It looks as if the practitioners are deflecting or evading an attack.
+Not defense with weapons, but defense with the power of energy.
 Nowadays, Tai Chi is no longer about self-defense.
 It is a form of movement that brings health, focus, and relaxation.
-The movements are more complex than in Qi Gong.
+The movements are somewhat more complex than those in Qi Gong.

 What is Qi Gong?

-Qi Gong has been around longer than Tai Chi.
-It is not focused on external energy but rather inwardly directed.
-It has traditionally been practiced to stimulate and maintain the flow of life energy.
+Qi Gong has existed longer than Tai Chi.
+It is not focused on energy coming from outside, but rather directed inward.
+Traditionally, it has been practiced to stimulate and maintain the flow of life energy.
 The movements associated with Qi Gong exercises are simple and easy to learn.

-Some acupuncturists teach (one of) both.
-The acupuncturist may also advise you to take classes.
-These forms of movement can help with various complaints.
-Additionally, it is pleasant and relaxing to do, and the risk of injuries is extremely low.
-Even without the advice of an acupuncturist, you can of course decide to become a practitioner!
+Some acupuncturists teach one or both of these practices.
+An acupuncturist may also advise you to take lessons.
+These forms of movement can help with various complaints, such as stress or sleep problems.
+Additionally, they are pleasant and relaxing to do, and the risk of injury is extremely low.
+Of course, even without advice from an acupuncturist, you can decide to become a practitioner of these arts!